 The IFPA Pin-Masters is the World Pin-Golf Championships event operated by the International Flipper Pinball Association (IFPA).
 This document specifies the official operating rules and regulations of the event.

-The event coordinators for the IFPA Pin-Masters are Josh Sharpe, Zach Sharpe, Roger Sharpe, Steven Epstein and Brian Woodard.
+The event coordinators for the IFPA Pin-Masters are Josh Sharpe, Zach Sharpe, Brian Woodard and Adam Becker.
 Event coordinators organize volunteers, designate scorekeepers, handle malfunctions and rulings, delegate responsibilities and authority, and otherwise work to ensure the smooth operation of the tournament.
 Event coordinators and designated officials are not excluded from tournament play but will be recused from any situation that directly affects their actual or potential standing as a player.

 I. Quick Overview